norlab-ulaval/workshop_field_robotics_icra2025/README.md

 - The submission should be about 2 pages long (excluding references).
 The paper should follow the [IEEE RAS template](http://ras.papercept.net/conferences/support/tex.php).
 - The review process is single-blind.
 - We welcome prospective and conceptual papers as well.
-- TODO: The papers should be submitted to this address: ...
+- The papers should be submitted to this address: TBD
 - Accepted papers will be available on the workshop website.
 The authors of accepted papers will be invited to present their results in a poster session during the workshop.

 # Technical Committee endorsements